Asamartino/JRPG_Pokemon_like/README.md

 ## How to play

 Download the files.
 Open the containing folder in VSCode and use [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to launch the game.
 Move the character using *wasd* keys. \
-Walk on the dark green grass area in order to potential trigger a battle.
+Walk on the dark green grass areas in order to potential trigger a battle.
 Once in battle, click the different buttons to defeat your opponent.